Explorer

-Orient the scope first, read the validation boundary second, and only then open the live layer that matches the question you are asking.
+Views should behave like an atlas.
+Filter the layer family first, keep the claim boundary explicit, then open the dashboard that matches the question you are actually asking.

-These cards preserve each layer’s own status, best visible signal, and route to the underlying dashboard.
+These cards preserve each layer’s own status, best visible signal, and direct route to the underlying dashboard without collapsing the stack into a single generic view.

 night